Does Car Insurance Cover Towing?

 Last Updated on

 You count on your car insurance to cover you in a pinch, but does car insurance cover towing?
 The answer to that can be complicated.
 Whether or not towing is covered can depend on the reason you need the tow and what type of coverage you have.
-The circumstances surrounding your tow determine whether or not you have to pay for the tow up front, and in many cases even if you have coverage it is on a reimbursement basis.
+The circumstances surrounding your tow determine whether or not you have to pay for the tow upfront, and in many cases even if you have coverage it is on a reimbursement basis.
+Continue reading below to learn if your car insurance covers towing, and if it doesn’t, how to add towing coverage to your existing auto insurance policy.

 If you have collision coverage, your tow to the repair shop after a car accident will be covered by your auto insurance if you were at fault.
 If you were not at fault, the other driver’s car insurance is responsible for paying your tow and repair bills associated with the accident.
 If the other driver is uninsured, your tow and repair will be covered by your insurance if you have uninsured motorist coverage.